 The program considers each candidate holistically.
 Higher performance in one area can compensate for lower performance in another.
-Students seeking admission who do not meet the GPA or GRE requirements are welcome to submit an additional document with their application to share any relevant information they would like the admissions committee to consider.
+Students seeking admission who do not meet the GPA requirements are welcome to submit an additional document with their application to share any relevant information they would like the admissions committee to consider.

-Students must also submit three (3) letters of recommendation and a personal statement that explains why the student seeks admission to the School and why he/she is interested in a career as an ICT professional.
+Students must also submit three

+(3) letters of recommendation and a personal statement that explains why the student seeks admission to the School and why they are interested in a career as an ICT professional.
 Students are also encouraged, but not required, to submit a resume or CV.

-Students who have questions about admissions or applications should contact the Admissions Coordinator, Tamika Tompoulidis (Tamika.tompoulidis@uky.edu)
+Students who have questions about admissions or applications should contact the Admissions Coordinator and ICT Master's Student Affairs Officer, Sarah Jane Tamme (Sarah.tamme@uky.edu)